SilvioAmaral/SolutionAchitecture/docs/3 One Month Plan/HOME.md

 To improve the user experience for our consumers, we will do the following modifications:

 In order to maximize the elasticity of the providers, we will convert all API layer into Functions (lambdas).
 This will allow us to only use the resources that are actually necessary for each request instead of guessing the size of the VM to host our app.

-"Azure Functions is a serverless solution that allows you to write less code, maintain less infrastructure, and save on costs.
-Instead of worrying about deploying and maintaining servers, the cloud infrastructure provides all the up-to-date resources needed to keep your applications running."(https://learn.microsoft.com/en-us/azure/azure-functions/functions-overview?pivots=programming-language-csharp)
+Due to this migration , we will be able to reduce the size of the actual VM Instance 1, since it will only be used to serve static content and the SPA app.

-Also, for the single MySQL database instance, we will create a second instance that will be focused on write only coming from the mobile apps, such as tracking data that is provided on each run.
+Also, for the Vm Instance 2 that hosts our single MySQL database instance, we will create a second instance that will be focused on write only coming from the mobile apps, such as tracking data that is provided on each run.
 The original MySQL instance will

 Although it seems that we will be utilizing more of the cloud provider, in fact we will be able to better utilize resources by scaling the app up when we need it most, such as 7AM-8AM, 12PM-01PM, 07PM-08PM, and scale down when there are almost no usage, such as during the night, from 11PM-06AM.
 Remember that for the time being our customer base is only the USA.